opensourcedesign/jobs/jobs/2015-07-10-design-openfarm-mascot-openfarm.md

 org_url: openfarm.cc
 tags: logo
 status: closed
-rate: gratis, up for discussion
+compensation: gratis, up for discussion
 contact: simonv3 on twitter or post on github
 description:
 how_to_apply: